 Now that we've explained the basic concept of area in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-Using the technique of partitioning a complex shape into simpler shapes, with known formulas for their areas, we can find a simple formula for the area of a kite- it is the product of the lengths of … [Read more...] about Area of a Kite
+Using the technique of partitioning a complex shape into simpler geometric shapes, with known formulas for their areas, we can find a simple formula for the area of a kite. -It is the product of the … [Read more...] about Area of a Kite